 There are plenty of books on the subject and it’s constantly changing.
 I like Plate to Pixel: Digital Food Photography & Styling by Helene Dujardin.
-But you can find many others on Amazon and on the internet.

 So that’s my 2¢, the method to my madness.
 Please share any other links to posts that have helped you or that you have written yourself below in the comments.